mrismanaziz/Reforestation/README.md

-## What did the beaver say to the tree?
-It's been nice gnawing you.
+## A red and a blue ship have just collided in the Caribbean.
+Apparently the survivors are marooned.